Kaysoftware-engr/alx-low_level_programming/0x09-static_libraries/README.md

 # C - Static libraries

-In this project, I learned what static libraries are and practiced creating and using them with `ar`, `ranlib`, and `nm`.
+In this project, I learned what static libraries are and i practiced creating and using them with `ar`, `ranlib`, and `nm`.

 ## Tests :heavy_check_mark:

 * [tests](./tests): Folder of test files.
-Provided by Holberton School.
+Provided by ALX.

 ## Tasks :page_with_curl: